HuitingFENG/PRJ_Cloud/README.md

 ```

 Question: What actions are allowed for IAM users based on this policy?
 How are the resource ARNs constructed?
+-   Actions allowed:
+    -   iam:CreateUser - Enable owner or related IAM users to create new IAM users
+    -   iam:DeleteUser - Enable owner or related IAM users to delete IAM users
+-   Resource ARNs constructed:
+    -   arn:aws:iam::123456789012:user/${aws:username}
+    -   ARN (Amazon Resource Name): a string to identify and access AWS resources with a specific format (arn:aws:<service>:<region>:<account>:<resource>)
+    -   (Here) using the format: AWS account ID / the owner of resource (123456789012) + the username of the IAM user (${aws:username})
+    -   the format without the specification of region, means this service IAM is global service

 5.
 ```